BRAZILIAN CULTURE GUIDE

 THE SOUTH BRAZILIAN CULTURE

 Sao Paulo is not an isolated case of European culture predominance in Brazil.
 The South of Brazil is mainly European, in its cultural style, sometimes with visible connections to some particular countries.
-That’s, undoubtedly, the case of Blumenau – the town where takes place the America’s largest and liveliest beer festival (Oktoberfest), reflecting a large German origin community.
-Blumenau’s Oktoberfest is a three week festival, a replica of Munich’s, an event that calls more than a million people a year, and rivals with events as Rio de Janeiro or Salvador’s Carnivals.
+That's, undoubtedly, the case of Blumenau the town where South America's largest and liveliest beer festival (Oktoberfest) takes place, reflecting a large German origin community.
+Blumenau's Oktoberfest is a three week festival, a replica of Munich's, an event that calls more than a million people a year and rivals with events like Rio de Janeiro or Salvador's Carnivals.

-If you want to visit an atypical Brazil, deeply related with European culture, where even the climate is different (four seasons, with a cold one…), choose the southern states.
+If you want to visit an atypical Brazil, deeply related with European culture and where even the climate is different (four seasons, with a cold one), choose the southern states.
 Here you may find folklore, traditions, music and a cuisine (with beer and wine) strictly rooted in Europe.

 The South of Brazil: beaches and places